 Alchohol swabs or prep pads, cheap and available by the hundreds in a small box, in any drug store or supermarket pharmacy.

 Pen and paper to record what you learn as we go.
-Using your phone to take pictures may also be extremely helpful.
+Using your phone to take pictures is also extremely helpful.

 Glasses if you need them :) and your flute!